with graceful ease you gave your children life

 from the bowels of your soul came treasures untold

-always, you make us strong—MAMMA
+always, you make us strong—MAMA

 then the foreigners came